Ambigram: Comics

 The American artist and writer Peter Newell published a rotational ambigram in 1893 saying "Puzzle / The end" in the book containing reversible illustrations Topsys & Turvys.

 In March 1904 the Dutch-American comic artist Gustave Verbeek used ambigrams in three consecutive strips of The UpsideDowns of old man Muffaroo and little lady Lovekins.
 His comics were ambiguous images, made in such a way that one could read the six-panel comic, flip the book and keep reading.
-In The Wonderful Cure of the Waterfall (13 March 1904) an Indian medicine man says 'Big waters would make her very sound', while when flipped the medicine man turns into an Indian woman who says 'punos dery, eay apew poom, serlem big'.
+In The Wonderful Cure of the Waterfall (13 March 1904) an Indian medicine man says 'Big waters would make her very sound', while when flipped the medicine man turns into an Indian woman who says 'punos dery, ery apew poom, serlem big'.
 Which is explained as, 'poor deary' several foreign words that meant that she would call the 'Serlem Big'.
 The next comic called At the House of the Writing Pig (20 March 1904), where two ambigram word balloons are featured.
 The first features an angry pig trying to make the main protagonist leave by showing a sign that says; 'big boy go away, dis am home of mr h hog', up side down it reads 'Boy yew go away.
 We sip.
 Home of hog pig.'
 The protagonist asks the pig if it wants a big bun, upon which it replies 'Why big buns?
 Am mad u!', which flips into 'In pew we sang big hym'.
 Finally in The Bad Snake and the Good Wizard (1904 Mar 27) there are two more ambigrams.
 The first turns 'How do you do' into the name of a wizard called 'Opnohop Moy', the second features a squirrel telling the protagonist 'Yes further on' only to inform it that there are 'No serpents here' on his way back.
 In a 2012 Swedish remake of the book, the artist Marcus Ivarsson redraws The Bad Snake and the Good Wizard in his own style.
 He removes the squirrel, but keeps the other ambigram.
 'How do you do' is replaced by 'Nejnej' (Swedish for no) and the wizard is now called 'Laulau'.